 The Top Tea Soaks for Softer, More Luxurious Hair

-Who says you need to go to the spa to get softer, shinier hair – or even boosted color?
+Who says you need to go to the spa to get softer, shinier hair, or even boosted color?
 Tea soaks are inexpensive, quick to make, easy to apply, and, best of all, they offer a host of health benefits to help your hair grow stronger and healthier!

 Are tea soaks good for your hair?

-Absolutely they are!
+Absolutely, they are!

 There’s a reason people have been drinking tea for centuries – not only does it hydrate, but the natural vitamins and nutrients contained in tea are known for their surprising health benefits.

-But tea isn’t just great for your insides – it’s super beneficial for our outsides too.
+But tea isn’t just great for your insides – it’s super beneficial for our outsides, too.
 In fact, there’s a long history of different cultures using herbal or tea baths for a host of benefits.
 Today, there are lots of teas to choose from with a number of different health and beauty benefits for your hair.

 HAIRLOVE’s favorite tea soaks

-Peppermint tea
+Peppermint tea for scalp calming

-Not only will peppermint tea create a wonderful tingling sensation (especially if you add a couple drops of peppermint essential oil!), but this lovely herb will calm the scalp, helping to balance sebum production, nourishing hair and even fighting against dandruff.
+Not only will peppermint tea create a wonderful tingling sensation (especially if you add a couple drops of peppermint essential oil!), but this lovely herb will calm the scalp, helping to balance sebum production, nourishing hair, and even fighting against dandruff.

-Because it contains a potent amount of special growth promoting antioxidants called epigallocatechin-3-gallate (EGCG), green tea is a great brew to choose for a daily scalp massage.
+Because it contains a potent amount of special growth-promoting antioxidants called epigallocatechin-3-gallate (EGCG), green tea is a great brew to choose for a daily scalp massage.
 It’s thought to increase blood flow to the scalp which provides more oxygen and nutrients, thus stimulating hair growth.

-Chamomile tea
+Chamomile tea for blonde hair

 Known for its relaxing aroma and anti-inflammatory effects, chamomile is a wonderful tea soak to help calm scalp irritation, soothe itchiness, fight dandruff and more.
 And, chamomile tea is also known to help brighten up natural highlights in your hair.

-Packed with Vitamin C and E, two key nutrients in restoring shine, and creating soft, silky texture, black tea is a must for your tea soak regime.
+Packed with Vitamin C and E, two key nutrients in restoring shine, and creating soft, silky texture, black tea is a must for your tea soak regiment.
 But blondes beware: black tea also acts as something of a natural hair dye, adding richness and depth back into those darker tones.

-• Rooibos tea
+Rooibos tea for redheads

-Red tea is another tea that’s jam-packed with antioxidants and also carries hair strengthening key minerals such as zinc, copper, potassium and calcium.
+Red tea is another tea that’s jam-packed with antioxidants and also carries hair-strengthening key minerals such as zinc, copper, potassium and calcium.
 Soaking your hair in rooibos will also bring out those warmer tones in your hair.

-• How to create a tea soak for your hair
+How to create a tea soak for your hair

 Just like you, your hair deserves some rest and rejuvenation, and a great option for naturally restoring shine and luster is as easy as 1-2-3!

-2. Allow tea to steep for 3 – 5 minutes, stirring occasionally to really pull out the nutrients and the color.
+Allow tea to steep for 3 – 5 minutes, stirring occasionally to really pull out the nutrients and the color.

-3. Remove tea bags, then allow the water to cool to room temperature.
+Remove tea bags, then allow the water to cool to room temperature.

 How to apply a tea soak to your hair